Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: Summary

 \section{Summary}

-Measurements of the \cii LF at high redshift ($z\simeq 3-5$) are still highly uncertain due to the limitations of current observations.
-We focus on reconstructing the LF from the LIM PS that will be measured with the next generation of instruments.

-The first challenge we face is to predict the expected PS signal.
-To achieve this goal, we make use of the ALPINE measurements for the LF and of the \textsc{Marigold} simulations \citep{Khatri+24_marigold} which include a model for the \cii emission from early galaxies.
-By analyzing the simulations we draw the following conclusions. \begin{enumerate}[label=(\roman*)] \item Although each DM halo, on average, hosts several \cii emitters, the total luminosity is dominated by the central galaxy (Fig.~\ref{fig:CLF-sims} and Table~\ref{tab:clfparam}). \item Using the abundance-matching technique to statistically connect \cii emitters to halos provides an excellent approximation for the first two moments of the CLF (Figs.~\ref{fig:test-am} and \ref{fig:test-am2}). \item The halo-occupation properties of \cii emitters evolve very little from $z=5$ to 3.6 (see e.g. the dotted lines in Fig.~\ref{fig:HAM_CDM}). \end{enumerate} Armed with this information extracted from the simulations, we abundance match the \cii LF observed by the ALPINE survey in the redshift range $4.4<z<5.9$ against the halo mass function and derive the mean luminosity per halo, $\mathcal{L}(M)$ (Fig.~\ref{fig:HAM_CDM}).
-We bracket the uncertainty on the LF by considering two different scenarios: an optimistic `high-normalisation' case based on the data compilation of Y20 and a pessimistic `low-normalisation' one based on the targeted ALPINE detections.
-In the pessimistic case, we keep the poorly determined faint-end slope free to vary.
+Measurements of the \cii LF at high redshift ($z\simeq 3-5$) remain highly uncertain because current observational capabilities are limited.
+We explored the potential of reconstructing the LF from the LIM PS that will be measured with next-generation instruments.
+The first challenge we faced was to reliably predict the expected PS signal.
+To achieve this goal, we combined empirical constraints from the ALPINE survey with theoretical insights from the \textsc{Marigold} simulations \citep{Khatri+24_marigold}, which include a detailed model of \cii emission from early galaxies.
+By analysing the simulations, we drew the following conclusions. \begin{enumerate}[label=(\roman*)] \item Although individual DM haloes typically host multiple \cii emitters, the total \cii luminosity is dominated by the central galaxy (Fig.~\ref{fig:CLF-sims} and Table~\ref{tab:clfparam}). \item The abundance-matching technique can be used to statistically connect \cii emitters to haloes.
+This yields an excellent approximation for the first two moments of the CLF (Figs.~\ref{fig:test-am} and \ref{fig:test-am2}). \item The halo-occupation properties of \cii emitters evolve very little from $z=5$ to 3.6 (see e.g. the dotted lines in Fig.~\ref{fig:HAM_CDM}). \end{enumerate} Building on the insights gained from the simulations, we used an abundance match of the \cii LF observed by the ALPINE survey in the redshift range $4.4<z<5.9$ to the halo mass function and thereby derived the mean \cii luminosity as a function of halo mass $\mathcal{L}(M)$ (Fig.~\ref{fig:HAM_CDM}).
+We bracketed the uncertainty on the LF by considering two different scenarios: an optimistic high-normalisation case based on the data compilation of Y20, and a pessimistic low-normalisation case informed solely by the targeted ALPINE detections.
+In the latter, the faint-end slope (which remains poorly constrained) was treated as a free parameter.

-We finally combine the halo model (reviewed in Sect.~\ref{sec:halomodel}) with the function $\mathcal{L}(M)$ to evaluate the expected LIM PS and apply corrections due to instrumental and observational effects.
-To illustrate the current state of the art, we use the specifications of the EoR-Spec instrument that will be installed on FYST as a reference.
-The resulting PS at $z\simeq3.6$ are presented in Fig.~\ref{fig:powerspectrum_rectangular}.
+We then combined the halo model (reviewed in Sect.~\ref{sec:halomodel}) with the function $\mathcal{L}(M)$ to predict the expected LIM PS, for which we incorporated corrections for instrumental and observational effects.
+To illustrate the current possibilities, we used the specifications of the EoR-Spec instrument, which is soon to be deployed on FYST, as our reference case.
+The resulting PS at $z\simeq3.6$ is shown in Fig.~\ref{fig:powerspectrum_rectangular}.